mui/mui-x/docs/data/migration/migration-charts-v6/migration-charts-v6.md

 ## Start using the new release

-In `package.json`, change the version of the date pickers package to `next`.
+In `package.json`, change the version of the charts package to `next`.

 ```diff
 -"@mui/x-charts": "6.x.x",